 Concurrent use of opioids and benzodiazepines may cause a range of adverse health outcomes including fatal overdose.
 Studies that examined fatal overdose deaths found evidence of concurrent use of opioids and benzodiazepines among 31%–61% of decedents [1-3].
 Despite this fatal risk, concurrent use of prescriptions opioids and benzodiazepines is common in many settings [4-7].
 In a study conducted in USA Hwang and colleagues found that approximately half of the concomitant users received both the opioid and benzodiazepine prescriptions from the same prescriber on the same day [8].
 Given that concurrent use of these medicines has substantial public health implications, a guideline published in 2016 by the Centers for Disease Control for prescribing opioids for chronic pain recommends clinicians to avoid prescribing the combination of an opioid and benzodiazepine whenever possible [9].
 In the same year the Food and Drug Administration announced its intent to revise and improve the labelling for warnings, precautions and drug interaction for opioids and benzodiazepines [10].

 Concurrent use of opioids and benzodiazepines is not uncommon in Australia [7,11].
 In a study of a national sample of chronic non-cancer pain patients, Nielsen and colleagues [7] found that 17% reported daily benzodiazepine use.
 Although in lesser extent than USA, harmful use of licit and illicit drug continues to be a serious public health problem in Australia.
-In 2016 alone, a total of 1,808 drug induced deaths were registered, which was the highest number of drug deaths in last twenty-year’s history of Australia [12].
+In 2016, 1,808 drug induced deaths were registered, which was the highest number of drug deaths in last twenty-year’s history of Australia [12].
 Opioids and depressants (benzodiazepines and barbiturates) were the two most common classes of drug identified on toxicology reports in drug induced deaths [12].
 Guidelines by The Royal Australian College of General Practitioners recommend that a pain specialist be involved in the care of patients with chronic pain who take multiple psychoactive medications including benzodiazepines [13].

 Although some previous studies examined the extent of concurrent and potentially problematic prescribing of opioids and benzodiazepines in USA [8,14,15] and other settings [16], a clear picture of concurrent dispensing of these medicines in Australia is lacking.
 Also, as prescribing behaviours and subsequent dispensing of these medicines are likely to vary nationally and across locations [17-19], it would be useful to examine the variation in concurrent dispensing across small geographical areas.
 Using a large national administrative dataset this study examined the (i) levels of concurrent use of opioids and benzodiazepines between 2013 and 2016, (ii) variation in concurrent use across local government areas and states, and (iii) predictors of concurrent use.